 Introduction

-The Solemnity of the Ascension of the Lord commemorates the moment, forty days after the Resurrection, when Jesus was taken up into heaven in the presence of his disciples.
-It marks the completion of his earthly mission and the beginning of his exalted reign at the right hand of the Father, where he intercedes for us and prepares a place for his Church.
+The Solemnity of the Ascension of the Lord recalls the moment when the risen Christ, forty days after the Resurrection, was taken up into heaven in the presence of his disciples.
+This mystery marks the completion of his earthly mission and the beginning of his glorification at the right hand of the Father.
+From there, Christ intercedes for us and prepares a place for his Church, drawing our hope toward our own heavenly destiny.

 1st Reading – Acts 1:1-11